Foxboro charter school's Holocaust Stamps Project to open at Pennsylvania museum

 The 11 million stamps collected from 2009 to 2017 in memory of both Jewish and non-Jewish Holocaust victims, along with 18 student-made collages depicting moments and people from the Holocaust, were moved to the American Philatelic Center in Bellefonte, Pa., in November 2019.

-Planning for the exhibit, however, was put on hold a few months later when the coronavirus pandemic hit, but the exhibit will finally open next month.
+Planning for the exhibit, however, was put on hold a few months later when the coronavirus pandemic hit.
+The exhibit will finally open next month.
 A formal dedication will take place May 31 at an invitation-only event, and the exhibit will open to everyone on June 11.

 The project was the brainchild of the school’s now-retired teacher Charlotte Sheer.
 She conceived of it in 2009 when her fifth-grade class began collecting stamps after reading the best-selling children’s book “Number the Stars” by Lois Lowry.
 That book tells the story of a Danish girl helping to smuggle Jewish families out of German-occupied Denmark in World War II.